ambrop72/aprinter/README.md

 Some Due clones have a problem resetting.
 If after uploading, the firmware does not start (LED doesn't blink), press the reset button.

-*NOTE*: You need to **use the native USB port** to connect.
-The programming port is only used for uploading.
-However, it is possible to configure the firmware to use the programming port for communication.
-To do that in the web GUI, expand the specific board definition (in the Boards list), expand "Serial parameters" and for the "Backend", choose "AT91 UART".
+For communication with host software (not programming), the software supports both the programming and native USB ports at the same time.
+The programming port is by default configured at baud rate 115200, because 250000 does not work on all Due boards due to a design defect.
+It is recommented to use the native USB port due to greater speed.

 ### Duet

 Before flashing, you need to bring the chip to boot mode by pressing the erase button (near the Ethernet jack).
+If the board does not reset after flashing (despite us telling it to reset, go figure), you will have to power cycle.

 ```
 bossac -p ttyACM0 -i -e -w -v -b ~/aprinter-build/aprinter-nixbuild.bin -R